PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

         - Personal Gifting (Cash)
         - Tax Payments
 - Shows total of each group and each section at last.
-- For `Cash Uses`, system will always consider the amount (Actual or Budget) as Negative.
+- For `Cash Uses`, system will always consider the amount (Actual or Pro Forma) as Negative.
 - For `Within the Portfolio`,
     - If total of the `Outside the Portfolio` section is Positive, pull its amount to `Cash Contributions`.
     - If total of the `Outside the Portfolio` section is Negative, pull its amount to `Portfolio Distributions`.
+- Negative amount is shown in Red color and Positive amount is shown in normal black color.
 - User can expand or collapse the Cash Sources & Cash Uses Section.
 [See more details](#expandcollapse-cash-sources--cash-uses-section)

 ### UI Rule